jglick/jk--/outline.md

 * Oops, I just updated to 2.27 from 2.3 and I am getting errors!
 But I do not want to roll back all the way.
 * One team using my server is happier with the old version, can I just update the plugin for everyone else?

+## The “build vs. buy” questions

+* Do you care more about getting started quickly, or long-term maintainability of your CI/CD system?
+* Are your feature needs complex & idiosyncratic, or straightforward & common?
+* Are the plugins you use maintained well?
+If not, do you have in-house expertise?
+* Do you enjoy copying & pasting from stackoverflow.com?

 # Using Builders & Publishers Less

 ## Steps vs. wrappers vs. project types